Lydiajoy97/Bundle-and-Coffee/README.md

 </ul>
 <br>
 <h2>Structure Plan</h2>
 <p>All pages will have a banner with a nagation bar which not only links to the other pages, but displays the logo.
 The home page will have the cafe title 'Bundle & Coffee".
 All pages will contain the colors listed in my design and color scheme section.
 All pages will contain a footer with socail media links, contact information and copy right information.
-In my disign plan, the banner was going to be pink but I changed it for two reasons.
+In my design plan, the banner was going to be pink but I changed it for two reasons.
 Firstly because the contrast between the font color and the background color was not strong enough, and secondly because I thought the beans image would help users to know that it was a cafe website.<br>
 The home page will display a landing photo of a guiena pig, a picture of the cafe, a booking form, a description of what the cafe is and information on the opening times and address.<br>
 The Gallery page will display pictures and descriptions of all the guiena pigs in the body, and the banner, nav bar, logo and footer.<br>
 The menu page will display the cafe menu and an image of the cafe as well as the banner, nave bar, logo and footer.</p>